pro-dev-ph/bootstrap-simple-admin-template/README.md

 The Bootstrap Simple Admin Template provides everything you need to create stunning, user-friendly web applications.
 From a variety of pre-designed pages to an intuitive layout, it’s the ultimate choice for developers who value simplicity, flexibility, and performance.

-Embrace the power of a simple admin template built with Bootstrap – designed to meet all your needs while keeping the development process hassle-free.
+Embrace the power of a simple admin template built with Bootstrap—designed to meet all your needs while keeping the development process hassle-free.

 ## License